RobertPatru/Weather-App/README.md

   1. In the folder where the app was cloned open a terminal or command prompt
   2. Type the following command to run the application: "ng serve"
-  3. Open your web browser and go to "http://localhost:4200/" ⦁ The application should now be running in your browser.
+  3. Open your web browser and go to "http://localhost:4200/"
+   <br>⦁ The application should now be running in your browser.